brown-band/website/pages/scripts/2015-2016/fall/dartmouth.md

 :::

-Watch now as the band forms two tree stumps and plays "Brown Bear." :sd[The Voice of One Brown Bear Crying Out in the Wilderness]
+Watch now as the band forms two tree stumps and plays “Brown Bear.” :sd[The Voice of One Brown Bear Crying Out in the Wilderness]

-:sd[Band forms a B and plays "Brown Bear."]
+:sd[Band forms a B and plays “Brown Bear.”]

 Stay tuned for some celebrations and some tears at halftime as we honor our graduating seniors!

 ## Halftime

-Ladies and gentlemen, friends and alumni, presenting an organization that wants to give rhyming a try, it’s the Brown University "this will surely make us cry, :sd[pause] omg did you see what we did there?"
+Ladies and gentlemen, friends and alumni, presenting an organization that wants to give rhyming a try, it’s the Brown University “this will surely make us cry, :sd[pause] omg did you see what we did there?”
 BAANNNNNNDD!!!!!!!!!!

 If you didn’t know, today is our senior game!
 We have so many feelings about our graduating seniors (please FOUR MORE YEARS) and we want to tell them to you in the only way we know how.
 While we thank you, remember to show your love for us next year... with your wallets, of course, when you make generous donations to the Brown University Band.
 Watch now as the band honors its seniors by forming their favorite drink, which they can now legally consume, and drops some sick rhymes.

-:sd[Band forms a champagne glass with senior bubbles and plays "Bits & Pieces" after each senior Limerick.]
+:sd[Band forms a champagne glass with senior bubbles and plays “Bits & Pieces” after each senior Limerick.]

 _Amy’s exit will leave us distressed,\
 Her scripts were truly the best\
 She has Delaware Pride,\
 and would take it in stride\
-When we asked "Are we there yet?" in jest._
+When we asked “Are we there yet?” in jest._

 _Of Our Money Godfather Cooper-Troendle,\
 Cheering with him sure was pretty fun-dle,\